PACER-PHII/PACER-client/README.md

 These two commands must be run in order to get all the updates.

-Environment variables:

-Howe to install using Docker composer:
+## Build and Deploy using Docker Composer
 1. Configure the environment in the composer file if necessary.
 In most cases, you can use pre-assigned environment variables.
 2. run the following command
 ```